Norberto Galasso

-Norberto Galasso (born 28 July 1936, Buenos Aires) is an Argentine historian and essayist, who wrote numerous books related to the history of Argentina.
-His career as a historian spans nearly 40 years.
+Norberto Galasso (28 July 1936 – 7 September 2026) was an Argentine historian and essayist, who wrote numerous books related to the history of Argentina.
+His career as a historian spanned nearly 40 years.

-He studied economics at the University of Buenos Aires, graduating in 1961.
+Galasso studied economics at the University of Buenos Aires, graduating in 1961.

 In his book Los Malditos (Spanish for "The cursed ones") he analyzed the history of some people usually being relegated to a second plane by other historians, such as Manuel Ugarte, Arturo Jauretche and Raúl Scalabrini Ortiz.

+Galasso died on 7 September 2026, at the age of 90.